konsumer/nomadnet-js/README.md

 The goal is to be able to inter-operate with [nomadnet](https://github.com/markqvist/NomadNet), [reticulum-meshchat](https://github.com/liamcottle/reticulum-meshchat), or [Sideband](https://github.com/markqvist/Sideband), in terms of messages (I will not implement mu display, or interface-transports, just communication.)

 I am doing all my testing over a websocket, so it will work on web & native in a similar way, but this library is really about identity-management and LXMF packet-handling, and should work over nay transport.
-I favor simple utility-functions over stateful management classes.

 ## examples